koenkoen1/minorproject/PROCESS.md

 Added labels to pie chart, but not all of them.
 I had to prevent overlap somehow... right?

 # Day 12
 Readded municipality map and it switches to district map if it is clicked.
 This is what i originally intended, but gave up on.
 Now I still have to make the pie chart switch to "municipality mode" instead of always showing the distribution in the country.
+known bugs: pie chart text sometimes shows up in the middle of the chart, back button does not disappear when you go back by clicking the same district twice.